khodekhadem/sea-battle/README.md

 after setting up your server, you have to edit  ftp-download, ftp-upload, WINftp-download.txt and WINftp-upload.txt in ftpc directory.
+*remmember if you havent changed my config files your username will be ansible and your pass will be ansible1234 and your port in 21

 before start the game, you have to upload conf_online_data.bin (in name of online_data.bin in ftp server) to your ftp server. for this, you must use below commands.<br><br>